OLOVO

 When the sun is shining (believe me, it shines like a mofo in summer), get your buns to Zeleni Vir.
 3km from the centre of Olovo, Zeleni Vir is a riverside resort with food, drink, relaxation and splashing as far as the eye can see, although be aware that I’m using that figuratively, not literally.
 Either way, it is a great way to while away a summer day with good food, good drinks and good people.

-BREWS, BOOZE AND BITES
+BREWS, BOOZE, AND BITES

 © John Bills

 Wang dang doggy at the top of town, Behar (Branilaća +387 32 826 735) is a ćevabdžinica that doesn’t mess about, serving quality ćevapi in friendly surroundings.
 The town centre has a few cafes worth stopping in, with Azzaro (Branilaca, +387 61 853 692) at the top of the table.
 Oaza (Bosanska, +387 32 826 500) usually has dudes drinking beer outside, which is generally a good sign.
 The spa also serves food throughout the day, no matter the level of your ailments.
+If you’ve got your own wheels, Panorama (Sarajevska bb, +387 32 828 282) serves good food with even better views.

 SLEEPING